 Cook County has a current Analysis of Impediments (AI) to Fair Housing, which was submitted to the U.S. Department of Housing and Urban Development's Office of Fair Housing and Equal Opportunity and Office of Community Planning and Development in 2012.
-A new Consolidated Plan is currently under development for 2015-2019 and will include updates as applicable for fair housing impediments and proposed actions to affirmatively further fair housing.
-It will be submitted to HUD in advance of August 2015.
+A new Consolidated Plan was developed for 2015-2019 and included updates as applicable for fair housing impediments and proposed actions to affirmatively further fair housing.
+It was submitted to HUD in August 2015.